elmtree-askmo/cloudcannon-app/content/learn/engineering/describe-the-parallelogram-law-of-vector-addition-and-its-application-in-finding-the-resultant-vector.md

 url: /learn/engineering/questions/describe-the-parallelogram-law-of-vector-addition-and-its-application-in-finding-the-resultant-vector
 score: -1.0
 related_article1:
-    id: 166637
+    id: 166639
-    title: How do rigid bodies differ from deformable bodies in terms of characteristics and applications?
+    title: >-
+        What is the principle of equilibrium in statics and how does it relate to constant velocity and acceleration?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-rigid-bodies-differ-from-deformable-bodies-in-terms-of-characteristics-and-applications
+    url: /learn/engineering/questions/what-is-the-principle-of-equilibrium-in-statics-and-how-does-it-relate-to-constant-velocity-and-acceleration
 related_article2:
-    id: 166642
+    id: 166645
-    title: Why are length, mass, and time considered fundamental quantities in the context of units of measurement?
+    title: >-
+        What is the significance of vectors having both magnitude and direction in mechanics?
     subject: Engineering
-    url: /learn/engineering/questions/why-are-length-mass-and-time-considered-fundamental-quantities-in-the-context-of-units-of-measurement
+    url: /learn/engineering/questions/what-is-the-significance-of-vectors-having-both-magnitude-and-direction-in-mechanics
 related_article3:
-    id: 166648
+    id: 166644
-    title: What is a position vector and how is it used to determine force direction in mechanics?
+    title: >-
+        How does Newton's First Law of Motion describe the concept of inertia?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-a-position-vector-and-how-is-it-used-to-determine-force-direction-in-mechanics
+    url: /learn/engineering/questions/how-does-newtons-first-law-of-motion-describe-the-concept-of-inertia
 related_article4:
-    id: 166638
+    id: 166650
-    title: What are the main types of fluids and what forces act on them?
+    title: >-
+        What are derived units and why are they important in engineering?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-main-types-of-fluids-and-what-forces-act-on-them
+    url: /learn/engineering/questions/what-are-derived-units-and-why-are-they-important-in-engineering
 related_article5:
-    id: 166641
+    id: 166645
-    title: Explain the relationship between dynamics and statics, particularly in terms of accelerated motion and Newton's Second Law.
+    title: >-
+        What is the significance of vectors having both magnitude and direction in mechanics?
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-relationship-between-dynamics-and-statics-particularly-in-terms-of-accelerated-motion-and-newtons-second-law
+    url: /learn/engineering/questions/what-is-the-significance-of-vectors-having-both-magnitude-and-direction-in-mechanics
 ---

 &nbsp;